microservices-api/kubernetes-microprofile-lab/extra/minishift/README.md

     ```console
     $ docker tag microservice-vote:1.0.0 $(minishift openshift registry)/myproject/microservice-vote:1.0.0
     ```
-1. Now that you're logged in the registry, you can `docker push` your tagged image (`microservice-vote`) into the ICP Docker registry:
+1. Now that you're logged in the registry, you can `docker push` your tagged image (`microservice-vote`) into the minishift Docker registry:
     ```console
     $ docker push $(minishift openshift registry)/myproject/microservice-vote:1.0.0
     ```